YJYTJ/IHGNN/README.md

 ## About
 PyTorch implementation of IHGNN.
 ## Installation
-This implementation is based on structure2vec graph backend.
+This implementation is based on the structure2vec graph backend.
 Under the "lib/" directory, type
 ```
 make -j4
 ```